distantmagic/resonance/docs/pages/docs/features/generating-static-sites/index.md

 ## Using the Default Command

-By default, Resonance ships with the `generate:static-pages` command (`php ./bin/resonance.php generate:static-pages`) which uses `docs/` directory to build your documentation and the `build/` directory to store the output files.
+By default, Resonance ships with the `static-pages:build` command (`php ./bin/resonance.php static-pages:build`) which uses `docs/` directory to build your documentation and the `build/` directory to store the output files.